Overview for Windows 10/11 reset stuck issue

-Windows 10 has the feature “Reset this PC”.
-When the PC isn’t running well, some people would like to choose to reset this PC.
-However, this operation is easy to fail.
-Many people complain that they meet the resetting this PC stuck at 1%, 24%, 62%, 64%, 66%, 99%, etc. error.
-This issue may be caused by hardware driver problem or messed up Windows installation.
+Windows 10/11 has a feature called “Reset this PC”.
+When the computer isn’t running well, some people would like to reset this PC to factory default state.
+However, this operation is very easy to fail.
+Many people complain about the resetting this PC stuck at 1%, 24%, 62%, 64%, 66%, 99%, etc. This issue may be caused by hardware failure, driver problem or messed up Windows installation.

-When you encounter Windows 10 reset stuck or reset failed problem, do not be panic.
+When you encounter Windows 10/11 reset stuck or reset failed problem, do not be panic.
 You can force shut down the computer and restart it to see if it goes to the same screen.
-If yes, you can follow the following solutions to get it fixed.
+If yes, you can follow the following solutions to fix it.

 Solution 1.
 Wait for a couple of hours

-Some users have reported that the whole rest process can take several hours.
-You can just leave your computer running overnight to ensure the reset process finishes completely.
+Some users have reported that the whole rest process takes several hours.
+So instead of rushing into action, you can also leave your computer running overnight to ensure the reset process finishes completely.

 Solution 2.
 Disable the Internet connection

 Your PC can get stuck while downloading certain updates after the reset.
-You can disable the Internet connection to fix the Windows 10 factory reset stuck at 1%, 24%, 62%, 64%, 66%, 99%, etc. issue.
-You can unplug the Ethernet cable from your computer or turn off your wireless router.
+You can disable the Internet connection to fix the Windows 10/11 factory reset stuck issue.

 Solution 3.
 Change the BIOS settings

-Sometimes certain BIOS features can interfere the system and lead to the Windows 10 system reset stuck problem.
+Sometimes certain BIOS features can interfere the system and lead to Windows 10/11 system reset stuck problem.
 You can go to BIOS and do the following:

 1. Disable Secure Boot.